 After reading the Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 This course requires 4 distinct discussions.
+In each discussion, the student will post one thread of 500–700 words The student must then post replies of at least 250 words on 2 of their peers' threads.
+All posts must be in current APA format.
 The specific requirements, point weightings, grading rubrics, and due dates are listed in the course.

 Case Study Assignments (4)

 This course requires 4 distinct Case Studies.
+The student will answer varying questions in current APA format.
 The specific requirements, point weightings, grading rubrics, and due dates are listed in the course.

 Literature Review Assignment

 This course requires 1 Literature Review.
+The student will write a 19-page literature review (not including title, abstract, and reference pages) in current APA format.
 The specific requirements, point weightings, grading rubrics, and due dates are listed in the course.